vinhtran99/markdown-cv/index.md

 ## About me

 I am a student seeking a job opportunity as a software engineer.
-I am pretty confident with my skills, having programming for 3+ years, with a wide range of knowledge.
-I am always eager to learn new things and latest technologies.
-I care about clean code and good software development practices.
-I love to solving new problems everyday.
+Having programming for 3+ years, with a wide range of knowledge, I am pretty confident with my skills.
+As a person with huge curiosity I always eager to learn new things and latest technologies.
+When working on softwares, I care about clean code and good practices.
+And I am not afraid to face new problems because I love to tackle them everyday.

 ## Skills and knowlegde